Skip to main content

 How Vanderbilt University Medical Center Compares

-Vanderbilt University Medical Center directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 82/100 is 1 points above the Health category average.
-The organization holds 10.4 months of operating reserves, indicating strong financial stability.
+Vanderbilt University Medical Center earns a NonprofitTruth efficiency grade of A (91/100).
+That is 13 points above the Health category average.
+Compensation for current officers and key employees represents 0.36% of total revenue.
+The organization holds 10.4 months of operating reserves, indicating strong financial cushion.

 Financials